mainkoon81/Study-02-AB-Testing/README.md

    - t-test above says that there is 79.3% chances the two samples come from the same distribution.
    - KS-test above says that there are 1.6% chances the two samples come from the same distribution.
 ### __(-)__
-> 0. It wastes information in using only differences of greatest magnitude; (in cumulative form).
+> 0. It wastes information in using only differences of greatest magnitude in cumulative form.
 > 1. **KS-test** generally deals well with continuous data.
 Discrete data also possible, but test criteria is not exact, so can be inefficient.
 Chi-Sqr applies both continuous, discrete, but its “arbitrary” grouping can be a problem which affects "sensitivity" of H0 rejection.
 > 2. For two samples, it needs same sample sizes.
 > 3. the distinction between location/shape differences not established..

 ### 1. one sample Non-Parametric: `Sign-test`